simdjson/simdjson-java/README.md

 based on the paper [Parsing Gigabytes of JSON per Second](https://arxiv.org/abs/1902.08318) by Geoff Langdale and Daniel Lemire.

-This implementation is still missing several features available in simdsjon.
-For example:

-* UTF-8 validation
-* Support for 512-bit vectors

 ## Code Sample

 ```java